Spankyty/web.vixenlights.com/content/en/docs/usage/display-setup/display-elements/intelligent-fixture-wizard/edit-functions.md

 * **Gobo Function** - Defines a function for selecting gobos.

   1. Select the Plus ![Plus](/images/docs/usage/display-setup/display-elements/intelligent-fixture-wizard/Plus.png) button to add a new gobo entry.
-  2. Enter a unique name for the gobo entry.
+  2. Enter a unique name for the Gobo entry.
   3. Optionally select the **Use Curve** for entries that spin the gobo wheel or define a range where the user should select a specific value.
   4. Enter the DMX start value for the gobo entry.
   5. Enter the DMX stop value for the gobo entry.
-  6. Optionally select an Image for the gobo entry.
+  6. Optionally select an Image for the Gobo entry.
-     The image is displayed on the timeline for Gobo effect.
+     The image is displayed on the timeline for the Gobo effect.
      Gobo images are stored in the Vixen profile at \Fixtures\Images\.
      Select the **Import Gobo Images** button to copy images to this folder.

 ---

 * **Open Close Prism Function** - This fixture function may not be mainstream but is similar to a shutter function in that it applies a prism or removes the prism.
-For fixtures that support this function it is typical to have one index entry that applies the prism and another entry to remove the prism.
+For fixtures that support this function, it is typical to have one index entry that applies the prism and another entry to remove the prism.
 If the entries are tagged Vixen will automatically apply the prism if a prism is selected via another function.

   * The entry that applies the prism should be tagged **Prism Open**.
-  * The entry that remove the prism should be tagged **Prism Close**.
+  * The entry that removes the prism should be tagged **Prism Close**.

-  **Associated Prism Function** - This drop down allows the user to select the associated Prism function that is being opened and closed.
+  **Associated Prism Function** - This drop-down menu allows the user to select the associated Prism function that is being opened and closed.
   This field is critical when the fixture contains more than one prism function that can be opened and closed.

 ---

-* **Prism Function** - Defines a function for placing a prism into the beam of light.
+* **Prism Function** - Defines a function for placing a prism into the light beam.

   1. Select the Plus ![Plus](/images/docs/usage/display-setup/display-elements/intelligent-fixture-wizard/Plus.png) button to add a new prism entry.
-  2. Optionally select the **Use Curve** for entries define a range where the user should select a specific value within that range.
+  2. Optionally select the **Use Curve** for entries to define a range where the user should select a specific value within that range.
      This entry will be edited using a curve in effects.
   3. Enter the DMX start value for the prism entry.
   4. Enter the DMX stop value for the prism entry.